noahzarro/netsec/README.md

 # Network Security (NetSec) 2020 User Manual

 Welcome to the NetSec course!
-This GitLab project wil serve as the main point of (online) interaction between students and the course team.
-Concretely, using this project you will
+For this course, GitLab wil serve as the main point of (online) interaction between students and the course team.
+Concretely, using this GitLab you will

 - receive lecture materials such as slides, exercises, and old exams;
 - be able to ask question about lecture content, projects, administrative issues, ...;